OFA-Sys/OFA/README.md

 ## News
-* 2022.2.10: Released the code of inference for image captioning, which can reproduce **the test results on COCO (149.6 CIDEr)**
+* 2022.2.10: Released the code of inference for image captioning, which can reproduce **the results on COCO Karparthy test (149.6 CIDEr)**

 ## TODO